 Little Ramen Bar

 Melburnians over in north, don’t think for a second that we’ve forgotten about you.
-You’re a lucky bunch, with DenDeke right in your neighbourhood, just over in Preston. it's a rocking izakaya bar, and it’s almost worth a visit just for the decor (Star Wars retro meets Japanese biker gang).
+You’re a lucky bunch, with DenDeke right in your neighbourhood, just over in Preston.
+It's a rocking izakaya bar, and it’s almost worth a visit just for the decor (Star Wars retro meets Japanese biker gang).
 The menu is all good (really, really good) but our suggestions are the karaage and the deep-fried Kushi-age eggplant skewers.
 Don't forget to wash it down with a range of hot and cold boutique sakes.
 The guys behind the bar are lovely here—just ask them what spirits match well with your food.

 Ichi Ni Izakaya

+You’ve already seen its sibling Ichi Ni Na Na make the cut, but why not visit the whole family?
 If you dream of dining in an open sushi kitchen but can’t afford the flights, St Kilda’s Ichi Ni Izakaya might just be able to make that fantasy a reality.
 While it’s a little fancier than most—think traditional motifs and red cloth decorating the walls—it sticks with the traditional bar-snack approach, making it one of the best Japanese restaurants in Melbourne for a solo sushi session.
 Grab a stool, some chopsticks, and get ready for some of the freshest sashimi and crispest beers around.